Obama to Asians worried about U.S. election: It's going to be OK

 However, his unusually long one-country visit was warm and mostly about strengthening diplomatic and economic relations.

-Annual U.S.-Vietnam trade has swelled from $450 million when ties were normalized in 1995 to $45 billion last year.
+Annual U.S.-Vietnam trade has swelled from $450 million when ties were normalised in 1995 to $45 billion last year.
 Washington is a big buyer of Vietnam's televisions, smartphones, clothing and seafood.

 Obama repeatedly touted the benefits of the Trans-Pacific Partnership (TPP) trade pact, of which export-led Vietnam will be one of the biggest beneficiaries, if it survives opponents in Washington concerned about competition and a loss of U.S. jobs.